-As of September 30, 2016, the University has \$3,338,501 on deposit in money market funds that are exposed to custodial risk because they are uninsured and collateralized with investment securities held by a financial institution's trust department, but not in the University's name.
-The securities are direct obligations of, or fully guaranteed by, the United States of America.
+As of September 30, 2017, the University has \$3,371,642 on deposit in money market funds that are exposed to custodial risk because they are uninsured and collateralized with investment securities held by a financial institution's trust department, but not in the University's name.
+The underlying securities of the money market funds are direct obligations of, or fully guaranteed by, the United States of America.